annabkr/Alamodrango/README.md

 ## Getting Started
 These instructions will get a copy of the project up and running on your local machine.

+Note that some features, including Twilio functionality, are disabled for the demo of this project for security purposes.

 ## Installing

 Download or clone the repository.
 Ensure that you have Golang installed.
 In the console, navigate to the project directory.

-Note that Twilio functionality is disabled for this copy of the project due to security concerns.

 Build using the following command:
 ```